Captain Nathan Carpenter House

-Everhope, known throughout most of its history as the Captain Nathan Carpenter House and more recently as Twin Oaks Plantation, is a historic plantation house near Eutaw, Alabama.
+Everhope, known throughout most of its history as the Captain Nathan Carpenter House and more recently as Twin Oaks Plantation, is a historic plantation house near Eutaw, Alabama, United States.
 Completed in 1853 for Nathan Mullin Carpenter, it is listed on the National Register of Historic Places and Alabama Register of Landmarks and Heritage due to its architectural and historical significance.

 History

 Nathan Mullin Carpenter's family migrated from Franklin County, North Carolina, to Greene County, Alabama, in the early 1820s.
 He was born on December 22, 1826.
 He served with the Eutaw Rangers during the Mexican–American War.
 Carpenter married twice, first to Catherine Cockrell on September 7, 1848, who died from yellow fever soon after in 1849.
 He married a second time on January 8, 1851, to Marjorie Pippen.